Opencontour/HelpGuides/en/docs/heapLeachModel.md

     </ol>
 </ol>

-Now that the Solution Shapes are in place is important that you update and confirm the Properties for the actual Solution Shape.
-Select the **Update Solution** button from the Heap Leach Recovery Model module from the Utility Menu.
+Now that Solution information is in the model, it is important to update the Model Layer.
+Select the **Update Solution** button from the Heap Leach Recovery Model module from the Utility Menu in the progress tab.
 The user may choose to **Add BreakThrough Time** onto the solution polygons that exist in the solution layer.
 If the project has CutterResult blocks that have an on and lt properties written to them via a script the **Update Solution** together with **Add BreakThrough Time** function will append however many days it takes to break through onto the lt property.
 The breakthrough time is calculated based on the global inputs of the project and distance to liner.

 We recommend reviewing the data for your App rate and Leach Time; these two data points would be populated from your Project Settings File.